LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 | ps2/rileylink_ios | dev |

 The LoopWorkspace main branch is always the most recent released code.

+!!! tip "Pro Tip"
+    If you know you want to change more than one Module, go on and prepare the forks for each Modules you want to customize.

 This page has instructions for applying customizations to released code, main branch of LoopWorkspace.
 Don't worry about the other repositories using dev as the default branch.
 Everything you need to update LoopWorkspace main is included in the dev branches of the lower level repositories (Modules).